-Update: As of December 8, 2020, Elite Blog Academy is being rolled into a new monthly membership called ACTIVATE.
+Update: On December 8, 2020 Elite Blog Academy was rolled into a new monthly membership called ACTIVATE.
 Therefore, this review is no longer relevant.
-I have kept it here for reference.
+I have kept it here for reference only.

 I bought Elite Blog Academy (EBA) in 2014.
 It came with lifetime access so I have kept up with the revisions.